cloudmesh/client/docs/source/old.rst

       Examples:

           list flavor india aws
-             lists the cloud flavrs for india and aws.
+             lists the cloud flavors for india and aws.
 Two different tables are returned

 	  list flavor india aws --detail
-             lists the cloud flavrs for india and aws with lots of details.
+             lists the cloud flavors for india and aws with lots of details.
 Two different tables are returned.

 	  list flavor india aws --columns=cloud,name,cm_id
-             lists the cloud flavrs for india and aws with the cloudname, the name of the flavor, and the unique cloudmesh id for this flavor.
+             lists the cloud flavors for india and aws with the cloudname, the name of the flavor, and the unique cloudmesh id for this flavor.
 A single table is returned.